doanba13/campaign-creator/README.md

 ## State management

-`useState` is fundamental API to create state in React, but heavily using it can cause props drill or components tighted with each other when you need to share components state.
-For easy to share and consume state, i will using a **global store** for manage state.
+`useState` is fundamental API to create state in React, but heavily using it can cause props drill or components tight with each other when you need to share components state.
+For easy to share and consume state in this project scenario, i will using a **global store** for manage state.

 There are some options for me like using `ReactContext`, `redux` or `zustand`.
 Because i will contains input state in the state so it is frequently updated, React Context may not be as effective or efficient as `redux` or `zustand`.
 But as requirement, i will using `ReactContext` for store, provide data and combine `useReducer` to make state reactive.

-In futute, i will separate current context into multiple contexts as much as possible and keep state close to its component consumer for better optimization.
+In future, i will separate current context into multiple contexts as much as possible and keep state close to its component consumer for better optimization.

 ![Using ReactContext for global state](/assets/2.png "Using ReactContext for global state")